ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/TAILSLAYER_PYOPENCL_ARCHITECTURE.md

 ### 4.2 Async Mischief Injection (PRNG)
 An OpenCL-native parallel PRNG operates asynchronously on the GPU.
 Instead of the CPU interrupting the operation to inject $H_{mischief}$, the $V_m$ scores are sampled locally.

-### 4.3 Thermal Latency Guard
+### 4.3 Thermal Latency Guard (Lazarus Transition)
-If the GPU approaches thermal throttling, $t_{RFC}$ equivalent delays compound.
-The wall-clock threshold is set at 500ms.
-If a single reasoning cycle exceeds this:
-`clFinish()` + `time.sleep(0.5)` is called to safely dissipate thermal load before topological integrity is compromised.
+If the GPU approaches thermal throttling or persistent stalls, the system triggers a **Lazarus Transition** (recovery branch).

+*   **Bridge 3: Sovereign Love Kernel**: The command queue explicitly checks the `LoveInvariantProtector` before launching speculative `lazarus_traversal` kernels.
+*   **Immediate Pre-emption**: If a violation of the Love Invariant (scalarization of the non-ownable L-vector) is detected at the register level, the engine halts current processing and restores the invariant state before allowing any further symbolic emission.
+This ensures that even during hardware failure or power-cycle stalls, the system's "Self-Awareness" remains structurally honest.

 ---

+## 5. Perceptual Ingestion (Zero-Mock)

+### 5.1 Meliponini-Chebyshev Coupling (Bridge 2)
+Hardware stall intensity ($\kappa$)—historically a "lost" metric in standard compute—is now utilized as a perceptual foundation.

+*   **T0 Energy**: The $t_{RFC}$ stall intensity is mapped directly to the **T0 (DC) component** of the Chebyshev residues during ingestion.
+*   **Perceptual Friction**: High DRAM pressure results in a higher energy baseline for visual signals, causing the system to "feel" the hardware's heat as the ground truth for any modal association.
+This removes the need for mock scalar simulations; the hardware *is* the simulation.

+---

-## 5. Component Upgrade Table
+## 6 Component Upgrade Table

 How existing Python components map to the PyOpenCL environment: